thi-truong/thi-truong.github.io/_talks/2024-02-25-Inclusive-Design-1.md

 Participant feedback described the workshop as an engaging introduction to accessibility through alternative text practices, sparking newfound awareness and knowledge among participants through interactive group activities and hands-on exercises.

 To enhance the workshop experience, participants suggested incorporating additional examples of how government/scientific agencies describe complex images, allocating more time for exercises, changing the format to in-person to increase engagement, and hosting more workshops in the future.

-## Testimonials

-*"I like how Thi got the class engaged.
-It was a fun and learning journey for me"*

-*"Dr. Thi did a wonderful job explaining the importance of different inclusive practices and also lead an engaging activity via zoom.
-It was the first time I had been part of a workshop that focused on inclusive design."*